SEO Isn't Dead. It's Evolving Into AI Visibility.

 What traditional SEO still does that AI visibility does not replace:

-Google Search ranking still drives intent-based clicks for buyers who type keywords.
-Google Shopping and Merchant Center still drive product listings (especially critical for jewelry designers competing for high-intent purchase queries).
-Image search visibility is still a meaningful traffic source for jewelry, where buyers shop visually.
-Local search still matters for designers with brick-and-mortar presence.
-Backlink authority signals still influence both traditional ranking and AI engines' assessment of source credibility.
+Google Search still drives clicks from buyers who type a specific search and click on a result.
+Google Shopping and Merchant Center still drive product listings for purchase-intent searches (especially important for jewelry designers competing for terms like "engagement ring under $5000").
+Google Image search is still a meaningful traffic source for jewelry, because buyers shop visually.
+Local search still matters if you have a brick-and-mortar studio.
+And the credibility your site earns from other reputable sites linking to you (called backlinks) still influences both traditional ranking AND AI tools' assessment of whether your site is trustworthy enough to cite.

 The honest read: traditional SEO is not in decline.
-It is the foundation layer of an architecture that now also serves AI citation.
-AI visibility is not a replacement.
-It is the citation layer that sits on top.
+It is the foundation that now also serves AI citation.
+AI visibility is not a replacement for SEO.
+It is the layer of work that sits on top, building on what the foundation already does.

 What to actually do this week